 “You seem to like this Doctor Jenkins,” his mother said.

 “Yeah.
 He was great.
-He fixed my blood pressure and he brought me home tonight.”
+He fixed my blood pressure and pulse and he brought me home this afternoon.”

 “He brought you home?” she asked.

 “Yes.
 Otherwise I wouldn’t have had any way to get home.
 I was at St. Mark’s Hospital, and that’s in San Carlos.
 He took me to Aston High and I got my bike.
 He drives a pickup to work, so we were able to put it in the bed of his truck and he brought me and my bike home.”